bact/spdx-3-model/model/Operations/Vocabularies/applicationType.md

 ## Entries

-- BT01 Embedded system and or application software in mass production: tbd
+- embeddedSystemAndOrApplicationsSoftwareInMassProduction: BT01 Embedded system and or application software in mass production
-- BT02 Embedded application software in mass production with FOTA: tbd
+- embeddedApplicationSoftwareInMassProductionWithFOTA: BT02 Embedded application software in mass production with FOTA
-- BT03 Embedded system software on smart devices with FOTA: tbd
+- embeddedSystemSoftwareOnSmartDevicesWithFOTA: BT03 Embedded system software on smart devices with FOTA
-- BT04 Embedded application software on smart devices with FOTA: tbd
+- embeddedApplicationSoftwareOnSmartDevicesWithFOTA: BT04 Embedded application software on smart devices with FOTA
-- BT05 Client Application: tbd
+- clientApplication: BT05 Client Application
-- BT06 Web Application: The Software is typically provided on a web-server and is interacting with the user via a browser.
+- webApplication: BT06 Web Application - The Software is typically provided on a web-server and is interacting with the user via a browser.
-- BT07 Server-based system software: tbd
+- serverBasedSystemSoftware: BT07 Server-based system software
-- BT08 Server-based application software: tbd
+- serverBasedApplicationSoftware: BT08 Server-based application software
-- BT09 Cloud Service on customer premise: tbd
+- cloudServiceOnPremise: BT09 Cloud Service on premise in private cloud
-- BT10 Cloud Service in the internet: tbd
+- cloudServiceInTheInternet: BT10 Cloud Service in the internet
-- BT11 Open Source Development Services: tbd
+- openSourceDevelopmentService: BT11 Open Source Development Services
-- BT12 Source Code Sharing: tbd
+- sourceCodeSharing: BT12 Source Code Sharing